 Shannon Lake Elementary School

-Working with the School District and a Quantity Surveyor, we were able to determine that the projected enrollment for the catchment area would substantiate the long-term need for these classrooms and that a permanent addition could be completed within the capital budget allocated for the placement of the modular classrooms.
+Working with the School District and a quantity surveyor, we were able to determine that the projected enrollment for the catchment area would support the long-term need for these classrooms and that a permanent addition could be completed within the capital budget allocated for the placement of the modular classrooms.